 All surgical margins should be measured in millimetres histologically for both mucosal and deep margins.
 In the comments section, acknowledgement should be made how the surgical margin was measured.
-For example, if the margin was submitted from the tumour bed margin at the time of the operative procedure rather than from the surgical specimen.58-60 The presence of severe dysplasia/carcinoma in situ at the margin is associated with an increased risk of local recurrence and this should be recorded.
-The definition of a 'close' margin is not standardised but in the oral cavity from a surgical point of view >5 mm is clear, and 1-5 mm is close while <1 mm is involved.
-Acknowledgement is made of fixation and processing distortion on measurements which may cause tissue shrinkage including the surgical margin.61 Acknowledgement is also made of any laser or electrocautery associated tissue distortion such as cellular and nuclear polymorphism, nuclear hyperchromatism, epithelial cell separation, collagen denaturation, etc. on measurements including the surgical margin.62 Any bone resection margins should be identified and comment on the presence or absence of carcinoma at these margins should be provided.^{7,54} Dysplastic changes include abnormal cellular organisation, increased mitotic activity, and nuclear enlargement with pleomorphism.^{7,25,63,64} Although terminology varies, using the 2024 WHO criteria for oral dysplasia, dysplasia limited to the lower one-third of the epithelium is generally referred to as mild dysplasia, although this can undercall higher dysplasia grades.^{9,65-67} Moderate dysplasia is defined as cytological atypia extending to the middle third of the epithelium and severe dysplasia extends to the upper third of the epithelium.
+For example, if the margin was submitted from the tumour bed margin at the time of the operative procedure rather than from the surgical specimen.
+The presence of severe dysplasia/carcinoma in situ at the margin is associated with an increased risk of local recurrence and this should be recorded.
+The definition of a 'close' margin is not standardised but in the oral cavity from a surgical point of view >5 mm is clear, and 1-5 mm is close, while <1 mm is involved.
+Acknowledgement is made of fixation and processing distortion on measurements which may cause tissue shrinkage including the surgical margin.
+Acknowledgement is also made of any laser or electrocautery associated tissue distortion such as cellular and nuclear polymorphism, nuclear hyperchromatism, epithelial cell separation, collagen denaturation, etc. on measurements including the surgical margin.
+Any bone resection margins should be identified and comment on the presence or absence of carcinoma at these margins should be provided.
+Application collages include abnormal cellular organisation, increased mitotic activity, and nuclear enlargement with pleomorphism. ^{7,25,63,64} Although terminology varies, using the 2024 WHO criteria for oral dysplasia, 4 dysplasia limited to the lower one-third of the epithelium is generally referred to as mild dysplasia.
+However, this can undercall higher dysplasia grades when both the architectural and cytological features of dysplasia are confined to the lower third depending on the individual features, such as tumour budding, bulbous rete and pleomorphism. ^{4,9,65-67} Moderate dysplasia is defined as cytological atypia extending to the middle third of the epithelium and severe dysplasia extends to the upper third of the epithelium.
 Carcinoma in situ is considered synonymous with severe dysplasia.